IS THE CORRECT PRONUNCIATION WITH A HARD ‘G’ LIKE GHIF OR A SOFT ‘G’ LIKE JIF?

 It was a typical Monday in the Jemully office.
 Copywriters were slinging slogans.
-Designers were croppin’ it like it’s hot.
+Designers were designin’.
 My boss and I had a discussion in which I needed to say GIF out loud.
 I stumbled.
 “Is it jiff or is it ghif?”
 I asked.
 There were opinions, but not exactly a consensus in the office.
-After reading up, I polled social media.
+After reading up, I polled social media to find out their opinions on the proper GIF pronunciation.

 Officially, either way is correct.
 Unofficially, it is debated.

-I’ll tell you that my inclination was to pronounce it like jif.
+Honestly, my inclination was to pronounce it like JIF.
 I didn’t initially consider the words the acronym stood for and frankly, I felt a little silly when the connection was pointed out to me.
 However, I’m a language gal, and so I wondered if I had good reason for my inclination.
-As it turns out, there is slightly more in favor of the soft ‘g’ GIF pronunciation.
+As it turns out, there is more in favor of the soft ‘g’ GIF pronunciation.
 It’s a close call, and had the word’s inception veered slightly, there would be no debate.

 In 1987, Steve Wilhite invented the GIF while working as a programmer for CompuServe.
 The GIF pronunciation debate has been around since then, with an unofficial majority preferring to pronounce it with a hard ‘g’.
 The logic behind this pronunciation comes from what GIF stands for: Graphics Interchange Format.
 Graphics is pronounced with a hard ‘g’, so many believe the acronym should follow suit.